ISLAS DE GIGANTES TRAVEL GUIDE | BUDGET AND ITINERARY

 I think the most practical way to enjoy Islas de Gigantes is to avail of the tour packages.
 In our case, we availed the 2 days/1 night tour package at a very affordable price of PHP 1,699.00 only.

-The inclusion of this package include the following:
+The inclusion of this package includes the following:

 -Private service to and from Gigantes Islands and Bancal Port.